Monday, February 29, 2016

 Marie-Antoinette, Archduchess of Austria, age 12, 1767-1768 / zoom

-She refused to follow Court codes, notably that aside from the obligation to give children to France their role was only ceremonial. hey were not explained to her, or if they were she did not listen.
-By becoming a fashion icon she highlighted Paris as a center of style, but defied the obligation to remain in the shadows:
+A queen's sole obligation was to give children to France.
+Otherwise her role was only ceremonial.
+By becoming a fashion icon Marie-Antoinette highlighted Paris as a center of style, but defied the obligation to remain in the shadows:

 Worse, since Louis XVI had no intimate best friend, she inadvertently took on the role of favori(te), the person closest to the king.
 Such figures were official, detested — and almost indispensable: